Configure Git Username and Email with git config

 git version 2.x.x

-If you want distro-specific installation steps, use the guides to install or upgrade Git on Ubuntu, install Git on Debian, install Git on Fedora, install Git on Linux Mint, install Git on Arch Linux, or install Git on Rocky Linux.
+For distro-specific installation steps, use the guides to install or upgrade Git on Ubuntu, install Git on Debian, install Git on Fedora, install Git on Linux Mint, install Git on Arch Linux, install Git on Rocky Linux, or install Git on CentOS Stream.

 Set a Global Git Username and Email